Some SQL statements relating to certain MySQL features produce

 REORGANIZE PARTITION, and

 COALESCE PARTITION—are supported for NDB tables, but use copying and so are not optimized.
-See Management of RANGE and LIST Partitions and ALTER TABLE Syntax.
+See Management of RANGE and LIST Partitions and ALTER TABLE Statement.